opensearch-project/documentation-website/_dashboards/im-dashboards/rollover.md

 1. Under **Configure source**, select the source alias on which you want to perform the rollover operation.

-1. If the alias does not contain a write index, you will be prompted to assign a write index, as shown in the following image.
+1. If the alias does not contain a write index, you are prompted to assign a write index, as shown in the following image.

     ![Roll over]({{site.url}}{{site.baseurl}}/images/admin-ui-index/rollover4.png)